B.C. Human Rights Tribunal finds resort owner schemed to replace Caucasian workers | CBC News

 Juricevic said Chan's testimony was less credible than the complainants, and that he had a propensity to minimize facts that were detrimental to his interests.

 Chan became owner of Spruce Hill Resort and Spa in 2015.
-According to the website, the resort is located in the wilderness of 108 Mile Ranch and features a hotel, ballroom, fitness centre, swimming pool, restaurants and chalets.
+According to the website, the resort is in the wilderness of 108 Mile Ranch, and features a hotel, ballroom, fitness centre, swimming pool, restaurants and chalets.

 The complaint of an eighth former employee was dismissed.